Who can apply

 How to apply

-If you’re a volunteer chaperone, we advise that you subscribe to the DBS update service when you to keep your DBS valid.
-This service is free for volunteers.
+If you’re a volunteer chaperone, we advise that you subscribe to the DBS update service if available to keep your DBS valid.

 - fill in a chaperone application form and answer our questions for chaperones (print them off, fill them in, sign them and send them to us with two passport sized photographs)